dazinator/GitOut/README.md

 ##Workflow idea

-A workflow could be defined as the orchestration of multiple plugins being executed in some sort of sequence.
+A workflow could be defined as the orchestration of multiple plugins being executed in some sort of sequence, with potentially state passing between them.

 For example: